MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/compliance/search-mailbox-cmdlet-fails.md

                 + FullyQualifiedErrorId   : [Server=<server_name>,RequestId=<request_id>,TimeStamp=<date_and_time>] [FailureCategory =Cmdlet-ObjectNotFoundException] 1227BC9F
                 + PSComputerName       : server_name.contoso.com

-However, if you run the cmdlet with the `LogLevel` parameter set to **Basic**, the search is successful.
+However, if you run the cmdlet b having the `LogLevel` parameter set to **Basic**, the search is successful.

 ## Cause

-This issue occurs when a retention policy is set on the target mailbox that you specify in the `Search-Mailbox` cmdlet.
-The cmdlet creates an email message in the target mailbox when it runs with the `LogLevel` parameter specified and attaches a log file with the search results to the message.
+This issue occurs if a retention policy is set on the target mailbox that you specify in the `Search-Mailbox` cmdlet.
+The cmdlet creates an email message in the target mailbox when it runs by having the `LogLevel` parameter specified, and it attaches to the message a log file that includes the search results.
 However, the retention policy modifies this email message right after it is created.
-So the cmdlet is unable to attach the log file and triggers the warning.
+Therefore, the cmdlet can't attach the log file, and this triggers the warning.

 ## Workaround

-To work around this issue, use one of the following methods to perform the search:
+To work around this issue, use one of the following methods to do the search.

 ### Method 1: Run the New-MailboxSearch cmdlet